snafuz/cloudshowrome/readme.md

         shows an execution plan summary
 - _apply_

-        Builds or changes infrastructure according to Terraform configuration in the working directory
+        builds or changes infrastructure according to Terraform configuration in the working directory
     ##### NOTE: this will apply the configuration without asking for confirmation
 - _destroy_

-        Destroy Terraform-managed infrastructure.
+        destroy Terraform-managed infrastructure.
     ##### NOTE: this will destroy all without asking for confirmation

 ### Examples